 Then it can really be beneficial to supplement your child’s knowledge of chemistry at home.

-Below are just six different suggestions for how you can complement the chemistry lessons your child should learn at school from the comfort of your home.
+Below are just six different suggestions for how you can complement the online chemistry courses your child should learn at school from the comfort of your home.
 Of course, it’s worthwhile noting that the below list is not exhaustive and that you might find another way to help improve your child’s chemistry marks!

 The most important thing is to see which methods of learning best suit your child and adopt home learning techniques accordingly.
 It’s also worth taking into account how old your child is when considering the below approaches.
 Certain experiments, for example, may not be as suitable for younger children.